datacamp256/4_evaluate-news-nlp/second-submission.md

 I changed the dictionary to "general", which is available for every MeaningCloud account.

 ### Tests fail
-Well, I presume a 'works on my machine' will not help ;-) (though it really should work...)
+Well, I presume a 'works on my machine' will not help ;-) (though it really should have worked...)

+Actually, a some things have changed in that area - hopefully the tests are now green for you too!

+## Code Reviews
+Some small statemets

+### node-fetch in src/server/meaningCloudClient.js
+Thank you!
+That helped a lot!!